 Sheep keds are common on both sheep and angora goats.
 They don’t imbed on humans.
 But they are a nuisance on livestock.
-Check all new animals that come on your farm and powder them well with pyrethrum dusting powder, or an herbal preparation of tea tree, wormwood, rose geranium, and peppermint to kill the keds, before allowing a new animal to integrate with your herd.
-Also make sure that your herd is well fed with the appropriate minerals for their species.
-Giving a sulfur salt block, feeding kelp meal free choice, and making sure that your goats have adequate copper, will go a long way in preventing both parasites, ticks, and lice in your herd.
+Check all new livestock that comes on your farm and powder them well with pyrethrum dusting powder, or an herbal preparation of tea tree, wormwood, rose geranium, and peppermint to kill the keds, before allowing new livestock to integrate with your herd.
+Also, make sure that your livestock is well-fed with the appropriate minerals for their species.
+Giving a sulphur salt block, feeding kelp meal-free choice, and making sure that your goats have adequate copper, will go a long way in preventing both parasites, ticks, and lice in your livestock.

 Natural Tick predators

-Eucalyptus, cedar wood oil, lemon thyme, rose geranium oil, and tea tree essential oils disguise the scent of carbon dioxide and make ticks less likely to climb your pets.
+Eucalyptus, cedarwood oil, lemon thyme, rose geranium oil, and tea tree essential oils disguise the scent of carbon dioxide and make ticks less likely to climb on your livestock.
 Further tea tree oil, citrus oils, and rose geranium oil are deadly to ticks.
 Make a mixture of these essential oils with witch hazel or olive oil.
-Spray your pets, or livestocks top line and the area around their legs to protect them.
+Spray your pets, or livestock top line and the area around their legs to protect them.
 Reapply after rain or at least once a week in tick season.
 Avoid using tea tree oil on cats or rabbits as tea tree EO is toxic to cats and rabbits.
 Substitute Rose Geranium oil in sprays for felines and rabbits.

-If you find an imbedded tick, remove it carefully by forcing it to back out of its victim.
+If you find an embedded tick, remove it carefully by forcing it to back out of its victim.
 See the instructions here.

 Herbal antibiotics for supportive care of livestock and pets

-Immediately after tick removal apply anitbiotic EO to the affected wound — My choices would be Tea Tree EO, Lavender E.O. or Oil of Oregano, depending on the species that is injured.
-Plantain infused oil can also be applied to draw any toxin out of the blood.
+Immediately after tick removal apply antibiotic EO to the affected wound — My choices would be Tea Tree EO, Lavender E.O. or Oil of Oregano, depending on the species that is injured.
+Plantain-infused oil can also be applied to draw any toxin out of the blood.

 Controlling Lice on your homestead

 In our sheep and goats, animals that are on pasture rarely get lice infestations.
 The varied diet of browse and herbs keeps the animals healthy, and the exposure to rain and sunshine disinfects their fleece.
 Wormwood in our pasture is a very good preventative to lice infestations.
-However, in winter, when the sun is weak, and animals spend more time in close housing, away from their favorite herbs, some animals come up with lice infestations annually.
-In our herd it is the angora goats.
-Keeping their copper level up and giving them access to sulfur salt blocks seems to lessen their misery and make them inhospitable to the lice.
+However, in winter, when the sun is weak, and animals spend more time in close housing, away from their favourite herbs, some livestock comes up with lice infestations annually.
+In our herd, it is the angora goats.
+Keeping their copper level up and giving them access to sulphur salt blocks seems to lessen their misery and make them inhospitable to the lice.

-Lice hide in the wood work of barns, and fences and animals that are lice infested scratch themselves on fences, allowing the infestation to attack your entire herd.
-Animals that are in top condition, rarely succomb to lice infestations, while those that are ill or unthrifty, in the same herd, will have a great many lice attacking them.
-Lice feed on blood several times a day, and lay their eggs (nits) on the hair shafts, close to the skin.
-On close examination you will see small tan coloured dust specks along the skin surface of an infested animal.
-Nits take 6 to 10 days to hatch, so any treatment of an infested animal should be repeated 3 times 7 to 10 days apart.
+Lice hide in the woodwork of barns, and fences and animals that are lice-infested scratch themselves on fences, allowing the infestation to attack your entire herd.
+Animals that are in top condition, rarely succumb to lice infestations, while those that are ill or unthrifty, in the same herd, will have a great many lice attacking them.
+Lice feed on blood several times a day and lay their eggs (nits) on the hair shafts, close to the skin.
+On close examination, you will see small tan-coloured dust specks along the skin surface of infected livestock.
+Nits take 6 to 10 days to hatch, so any treatment of infected livestock should be repeated 3 times 7 to 10 days apart.

 Lice can be removed from humans and pets using a nit comb, a very fine comb that removes the eggs from the hair shaft.
 To use it first oil the hair and scalp completely in Olive Oil.
 Leave on for at least 1 hour.
 Wash hair or fur well and rinse with a strong vinegar solution.
 1 cup of vinegar to 1 cup of water.
 Then comb the hair carefully to remove any remaining nits.
 The vinegar loosens the nits and makes them easier to remove.
 Add tea tree or lemon verbena to the final rinse to make the host less hospitable to the lice.